 Email is not only the oldest but also the most popular marketing channel with global reach.
 Your business can hardly progress without an all-encompassing email marketing strategy, which is why we decided to show you little-known facts about this communication tool.
 We hope this post helped you understand the true value of email campaigns and gave you additional encouragement to improve your email marketing plan.

-Leon Collier is an essay writer, and he works for several college paper writing services and writes on diverse topics: pop culture, travel, marketing, and IT.
+Leon Collier is an essay writer, and he works for several essay writers service and writes on diverse topics: pop culture, travel, marketing, and IT.
 He enjoys reading and playing tabletop games on Saturday with his friends.
 Follow him on twitter @LeonCollier12.

 Are you ready for a smarter way to engage with your customers?